 NSW Health works with secondary schools to offer adolescents the vaccines recommended on the NSW Immunisation Schedule under the NSW School Vaccination Program.

 Adult immunisation is critical to preventing transmission of serious preventable diseases.
 Just because you were immunised as a child does not mean you are protected as an adult.

 All adults play an important role in spreading the word about vaccinating on time.
 Each person who is vaccinated on time makes the community stronger as a whole.
 It’s important that the whole family is up to date with their vaccinations.

 Immunisations for pregnant women

 It’s important that all pregnant women are up to date with their vaccinations to protect themselves and their babies in the first weeks of life.

 - Whooping cough (pertussis) vaccination is recommended and free for pregnant women in their third trimester.
 Vaccination will protect their baby until they develop their own immunity to whooping cough, following vaccination at 6 weeks of age.
-For optimal protection it's important to receive the whooping cough vaccine at 28 weeks, but it can be given at any time prior to, or immediately after delivery.
+The whooping cough vaccine is usually given to pregnant women at 28 weeks but can be given any time between 20-32 weeks of each pregnancy.

 - Influenza vaccination is recommended and free for pregnant women during any stage of pregnancy to protect themselves and their baby in the womb, and in the first few months of life.